PsychoPunkSage/Sec_audit/Checksums/2-puppy-raffle-audit/audit-data/FINDINGS.md

 ## [G-2] Should use cached array length instead of referencing `length` member of the storage array.

 ### Description:
 > Detects for loops that use length member of some storage array in their loop condition and don't modify it.
-So to save some gas it is recomended to store the storage variables locally
+So to save some gas it is recomended to store the storage variables locally, so that every time when we call those variables we read from memory, more gas efficient indeed.

 ### Recommended Mitigation:
 ```diff